uw-madison-chem-shops/wisconsin-photoreactor/README.md

 ![WPP photo](./coverart.jpg)

+A WPP device consists of a base, reaction module and reactor driver.
+The base houses the photon source and cooling fan.
+The reaction module consists of a  reaction chamber and  vessel holder.
+A digital driver board, analog driver board or simple circuit integrating a commercial light emitting diode (LED) driver can be fitted to the base to drive the reactor.
+Each component is highly versatile, and apparatus is fully modular.

 ## Repository

 This is an open source hardware project licensed under the CERN Open Hardware Licence Version 2 - Permissive.